Mohamedamin-Mohamed/ConvoCraft/README.md

 MySQL: A relational database management system used for storing user data and conversations.

 Node.js: A JavaScript runtime environment that executes JavaScript code outside a web browser.

+# Contributing
+Contributions are welcome!
+Please feel free to submit pull requests or open issues for any bugs, feature requests, or suggestions.